GlowElectronics/Novus-T1200XE/Arduino/README.md

 ## Step 3 - Upload Code

+* Insert a USB Type-C cable into the Novus T1200XE
 * Open the .ino file in Arduino.
 * Select "Arduino Pro or Pro Mini" under "Arduino AVR Boards"
 * Select your COM port